doctorfree/MusicPlayerPlus/README.md

 at <MUSIC_DIRECTORY>.
 The second import command imports singleton songs.

-To perform a faster import without auto-tagging, writing tags, or copying, but interactively so you will have to monitor the import progress (the import process cannot be left unattended), run the command:
+To perform a faster import without auto-tagging, writing tags, or copying, run the command:

 ```
-beet import -AWC
+beet import -qAWC
 ```

+If you wish to update the tags in your music library after having imported without auto-tagging or writing, use the `mbsync` plugin to update tags using Musicbrainz: `beet mbsync`.

-You may wish to backup your music library prior to importing.
+If auto-tagging, writing, moving, or otherwise modifying the music library during import, you may wish to backup your music library prior to importing.
 To view help on Beets importing, run the command `beet help import`.

 If new songs or albums are added to the MPD music library, the Beets import